 Review, for a particular Category I facility, the FNMC Plan section on physical inventory.

-Review the physical inventory requirements for a Category III facility as specified in 10 CFR 74.31, for a Category III enrichment facility as specified in section 74.33.
+Review the physical inventory requirements for a Category III facility as specified in 10 CFR 74.31, for a Category III enrichment facility as specified in section 74.33, and for a Category II facility as specified in 10 CFR 74.43.
 What are the differences?
 What are the similarities?

 Review the acceptable elements for conducting a physical inventory for a Category III facility as described in NUREG-1065: